Alawi dynasty: After Mawlay Isma'il

-Order and control was firmly re-established only under Abdallah's son, Sidi Mohammed ibn Abdallah (Mohammed III), who became Sultan in 1757 after a decade as viceroy in Marrakesh.
+Order and control was firmly re-established only under Abdallah's son, Mohammed ben Abdallah (Mohammed III), who became Sultan in 1757 after a decade as viceroy in Marrakesh.
 Sidi Mohammed ibn Abdallah maintained the peace in part through a relatively more decentralized regime and lighter taxes, relying instead on greater trade with Europe to make up the revenues.
 In line with this policy, in 1764 he founded Essaouira, a new port city through which he funnelled European trade with Marrakesh.
 The last Portuguese outpost on the Moroccan coast, Mazagan (al-Jadida today), was taken by Morocco in 1729, leaving only the Spanish enclaves of Ceuta and Melilla as the remaining European outposts in North West Africa.
 Muhammad also signed a Treaty of Friendship with the United States in 1787 after becoming the first head of state to recognize the new country.
 He was interested in scholarly pursuits and also cultivated a productive relationship with the ulama, or Muslim religious scholars, who supported some of his initiatives and reforms.

-Sidi Mohammed's opening of Morocco to international trade was not welcomed by some, however.
-After his death in 1790, his son and successor Mawlay Yazid ruled with more xenophobia and violence, punished Jewish communities, and launched an ill-fated attack against the Spanish city of Ceuta in 1792, in which he was mortally wounded.
+However, Sidi Mohammed's opening of Morocco to international trade was not welcomed by some.
+After his death in 1790, his son and successor, Mawlay Yazid, ruled with more xenophobia and violence, punished Jewish communities, and launched an ill-fated attack against the Spanish city of Ceuta in 1792, in which he was mortally wounded.
 After his death, he was succeeded by his brother Suleyman (or Mawlay Slimane), though the latter had to defeat two more brothers who contested the throne: Maslama in the north and Hisham in Marrakesh to the south.
 Suleyman brought trade with Europe nearly to a halt.
 Although less violent and bigoted than Yazid, was still portrayed by European sources as xenophobic.
 After 1811, Suleyman also pushed a fundamentalist Wahhabist ideology at home and attempted to suppress local Sufi orders and brotherhoods, in spite of their popularity and despite his own membership in the Tijaniyya order.